r3c/winp/readme.md

 Download latest [Winp release](https://github.com/r3c/winp/releases) from GitHub or compile from source, unpack anywhere you want then run `Winp.exe`.

-- Click "Install" button to download required packages ;
-- Click "Configure" button to change server bindings or locations (optional) ;
+- Click "Configure" button to change server bindings or locations (optional).
-- Click "Start services" button and accept Windows network prompts if need be.
+- Click "Start services" button to download and start required packages (accept Windows network prompts if need be).

 You should see all packages in "Running" status (or "Ready" for phpMyAdmin which doesn't execute as a background service).
 A new browser windows will also